izuhasohail/ABCity-AlphabetLearning/README.md

-# Alphabet Learning Application for children
+# ABCity- Alphabet Learning Application for children

 This Application is meant to help children learn and practice letters.
 This application shows letters corresponding to images, and using neural networks, we can predict what letter is drawn by the user.